 To add to the pressure, 5-minutes before she sat down with you her engineering manager raised the flag on an urgent production bug just found.
 Her team is investigating now and she's watching the Slack notifications pile up ominously on her phone.
 As she tries to shut that out and focus on your answer, she's thinking to herself: "Does this candidate have the excitement and determination to really drive a product while dealing with this type of chaos…?"

 Now, this is the full picture of a PM interview.
-The nature of the PM role is intensely operational and understanding how that specifically affects the mindset of your interviewer as you're speaking to them is critical.
-Your interviewer will not only care that you come up with a clever solution to the product design prompt, but that you articulate it in a way that shows conviction and rigorous thinking that will help you navigate the day to day reality of shipping products.
+The nature of the PM role is intensely operational, and understanding how that specifically affects the mindset of your interviewer as you're speaking to them is critical.
+Your interviewer will not only care that you come up with a clever solution to the product design prompt, but that you articulate it in a way that shows conviction and rigorous thinking that will help you navigate the day-to-day reality of shipping products.

-To accelerate your learning, we've compiled a detailed Product Management Getting Started Guide, which covers key topics about the role, industry and skills needed.
+If you've landed here first, we recommend reviewing our detailed Product Management Getting Started Guide, which covers key topics about the role, industry and skills needed.
 It's peppered with insights from product management leaders at places like Google, Facebook, Amazon, Stripe, Twitter and more.

 Once you've got the industry context down, you'll be ready to dive in and start building your skills.

 "Be so good they can't ignore you."
 This is the advice that Steve Martin, the uber successful OG comedian, gives to people looking to break into the industry.

 It's as true for product management as it is for comedy.

 However, many candidates try to take shortcuts.
 Rather than focusing on skill building, they try to find an "answer key" so they can look good.
 They devote precious time to looking up past interview questions in false hope that they get the same question and can parrot back a prepared response.
 This is like studying for yesterday's test - don't fall for it!